Canada v Schmidt: Decision

 Finally, the Court considered section 7 of the Charter, which guarantees the right to life, liberty, and security of the person except when a deprivation of those rights, is in accordance with fundamental justice.
 The Court noted that the executive government's decisions to extradite, the extradition hearing, and even the treaty could be subject to section 7.
 The extradition itself could violate section 7 by putting a person at risk of having his or her rights breached.

 The Court found that punishments in another country might be so excessive that the Canadian government should not put persons at risk by extraditing them there.
 For example, torture would be unacceptable, and to make that point the Court cited Altun v.
 Germany (1983), a case that was considered by the European Commission on Human Rights.
 In general, a potential punishment that "shocks the conscience" violates fundamental justice in extradition cases.
 However, the Court urged some deference to the executive government in those cases.
 Additionally, the fact that a foreign justice system would be very different from Canada's would not necessarily make it unjust.
 Compared to regular operations in another country, the variety of guarantees under fundamental justice in Canada could be seen as "finicky" and thus need not be considered in extradition cases.
 The presumption of innocence was one right the Court identified that if breached would not shock the conscience even though it is part of fundamental justice in Canada.
 The shocked conscience theory would also be less disruptive to efforts to ensure that fugitives meet justice.

-Ultimately, however, Schmidt lost her case.
+Ultimately, Schmidt lost her case.
 While double jeopardy is a part of fundamental justice in Canada, La Forest wrote, "I do not think our constitutional standards can be imposed on other countries."
 The majority found that the charge would be in accordance with "traditional procedures" in Ohio.
-Finally, it found, "It is interesting that, as we saw, the United States Supreme Court has repeatedly held that successive prosecutions at the federal and state level do not automatically offend against the due process clause, the spirit and content of which bears some resemblance to s.
+Finally, it noted, "It is interesting that, as we saw, the United States Supreme Court has repeatedly held that successive prosecutions at the federal and state level do not automatically offend against the due process clause, the spirit and content of which bears some resemblance to s.
 7 of the Charter, although the courts would act to prevent oppressive behaviour."

 Concurrence

 Lamer

 A concurrence was written by Justice Antonio Lamer, who agreed that some potential punishments in extradition might breach fundamental justice.
 However, he felt that when one faces extradition hearings, one is a "person charged with an offence" and thus section 11 should apply.
-In an extradition hearing, a person should therefore have legal rights under the Charter, as the foreign government might now allow consideration of similar rights.
+In an extradition hearing, a person should therefore have legal rights under the Charter, as the foreign government might not allow consideration of similar rights.
 Nevertheless, Lamer too would have decided against Schmidt because he felt that kidnapping and child-stealing were sufficiently-different crimes.